magma/magma/docs/readmes/orc8r/deploy_intro.md

 We assume you will use the versioned artifacts provided by the project's official artifactory at [linuxfoundation.jfrog.io](https://linuxfoundation.jfrog.io/).
 If you would like to build and host your own artifacts, see the [Build Orchestrator](./dev_build.md) page.

-To deploy orc8r on AWS, see the [AWS Deployment](./deploy_install.md) page.
+To deploy Orchestrator on AWS, see the [AWS Deployment](./deploy_install.md) page.

-To deploy orc8r on Bare Metal or a standard Linux VM, see the [Ansible Deployment](./deploy_using_ansible.md) page.
+To deploy Orchestrator on Bare Metal or a standard Linux VM, see the [Ansible Deployment](./deploy_using_ansible.md) page.

 ## Prerequisites